 Sprinkle both sides of the spareribs liberally with onion powder, garlic powder, salt, and pepper.
 Place seasoned ribs, bone side down, on the rack in the baking pan.

-Prepare sauce by combining lemon juice, bottled barbecue sauce, ketchup, balsamic vinegar, and hot sauce (if using) in a small bowl.
+Prepare the sauce by combining lemon juice, bottled barbecue sauce, ketchup, balsamic vinegar, and hot sauce (if using) in a small bowl.
 Stir vigorously until combined.
-(Makes about 3 cups of barbecue sauce.)
+This will make about 3 cups of barbecue sauce.

 Pour half of the sauce into a separate container and set aside.
 Drizzle remaining sauce over the top of the ribs, covering all exposed areas.

 Cover pan tightly with heavy-duty foil.
 Bake about 90 minutes to 2 hours, or until tender.

-Optional: After cooking the spareribs in the oven, you can char them on the grill or under the broiler before serving, if you wish.
+- After cooking the spareribs in the oven, you can also char them on the grill or under the broiler before serving, if you wish.
 This adds a nice little crust, which pairs very well with the tender cooked ribs.